 When will you begin to receive your VA Disability Compensation benefits?
 That's determined in the final step of the VA Disability Compensation claims process.
 That's when the regional office determines the date on which you became eligible to receive benefits for your disability - in some cases, you'll find that this date goes back to the time that the injury or illness happened.

 When you apply for VA Disability Compensation benefits, you'll need to know the basics of this process - and that it can take a while.
-You'll also find that you can benefit from having a great ally - experienced attorneys like the ones at LaVan & Neidenberg that specialize in disability law can help you to be as clear as possible on your claim.
-In addition, an attorney can help you to determine what information you will need to submit along with your claim in order to document your disability.
+You'll also find that you can benefit from having a great ally - experienced representatives like the ones at LaVan & Neidenberg that specialize in disability law can help you to be as clear as possible on your claim.
+In addition, an representative can help you to determine what information you will need to submit along with your claim in order to document your disability.
 With this information, you'll know that the VA Disability Compensation process is going the way that it should.